 Quicksand (Bowie): from Hunky Dory.
 A demo was released as a bonus track on the Rykodisc remaster.
 A slightly different, early mix of the song appeared on the rare BOWPROMO promo LP issued ahead of Hunky Dory.
 The intro of an early take was broadcast in the BBC radio programme 'Exploring Life On Mars' and later included as Early Version on the Moonage Daydream soundtrack.
 An instrumental version is found only an Audiodisc acetate and does not circulate.
 Divine Symmetry compiled the demo, Early Version, BOWPROMO mix and an solo performance recorded in a San Francisco hotel room (11 or 12-02-71) during Bowie's promotional tour for The Man Who Sold The World.
 'Quicksand' was used as B-side of the 1974 'Rock 'N' Roll Suicide' single (RCA LPBO 5021).
 Played in a medley with 'Life On Mars' and 'Memory Of A Free Festival' on the 1973 UK tour (on The Myth (TP House DRJ 495) single and Heaven Or Maybe Hell CD).
 Resurrected for the semi-acoustic set transmitted by the BBC on 08-01-97 and performed with Robert Smith of The Cure on the 50th birthday concert.
 Opener of most of the concerts of the Earthling tour and added to the set of the Reality tour on 20-02-04 in Sydney, Australia.

-Ragazzo Solo, Ragazza Sola (Bowie/Mogol): this Italian version of 'Space Oddity' (musically spoken) was released as a single (Philips 704208 BW) in Italy.
-For almost forty years, official reissues were limited to the Rare LP and on the rather obscure Italian Beat 600 CD.
+Ragazzo Solo, Ragazza Sola (Bowie/Mogol): this Italian version of 'Space Oddity' (musically spoken) was released as a mono single (Philips 704208 BW) in Italy.
+For many years, the only official reissue was on the 1982 Rare LP.
 In 2009, an immensely improved and slightly longer stereo version (5'15" vs 5'05") was released on the 40th Anniversary Edition of Space Oddity.
 It is understandable that the superior stereo version rather than the original mono version was included on Re:Call 1 in the Five Years box set.
 Conversation Piece features both the stereo version and a 2019 remix.

 Ramona A. Stone (Bowie/Eno/Gabrels/Garson/Kizilcay/Campbell): the segue preceeding 'I Am With Name' on 1.
 Outside.
 An alternate, longer segue is found on the 1.
 Outside outtakes CD.